giacomelli/GeneticSharp/README.md

 Did you change it?
 [Submit a pull request](https://github.com/giacomelli/GeneticSharp/pull/new/master).

 ## License
-Licensed under the The MIT License (MIT).
+Licensed under the The [MIT License (MIT)](LICENSE).
-In others words, you can use this library for developement any kind of software: open source, commercial, proprietary and alien.
+In others words, you can use this library for developement any kind of software: open source, commercial, proprietary, etc.

 # Thanks to
 I would like to thanks to the guys from [SMASHINGLOGO (https://smashinglogo.com)](https://smashinglogo.com/) for the amazing GeneticSharp logo.